MaineDSA/ltr_license_scraper_portland/README.md

 2. Open the script in a text editor and modify the following variables if needed:

-   - `TESTMODE`: Set this to `True` if you want to test the program with a smaller number of licenses (20 licenses per license type) and only iterating through a Multi Family licenses.
-Set it to `False` if you want to download all licenses (200 licenses per license type).
+   - `TESTMODE`: Set this to `True` if you want to test the program with small number of licenses (1 page of 20 licenses -- only iterating through Multi Family licenses).
+Set it to `False` if you want to download all Long Term Rental licenses.

    - `PAGESIZE`: Set this to the desired number of licenses per page